Audi S7 Sportback - hot version will be initial range-topper

 Audi A7 Sportback

 Initially, the S7 will be the most potent Sportback available.
-It will use a twin-turbocharged V6 engine with more than 450bhp that should enable it to hit 62mph from rest in around 4.5sec.
+It will use a twin-turbocharged V6 engine with more than 450bhp, which should enable the car to hit 62mph from rest in around 4.5sec.

-Below the S7, the bulk of the A7 range will use a familiar line-up of turbocharged petrol and diesel engines in four and six-cylinder layouts.
-Hybrid and plug-in hybrid powertrains will form the basis of the most efficient combustion-engined models, and the absence of tailpipes on development cars spotted earlier in the year support claims that an all-electric version is under development too.
+Below the S7, the bulk of the A7 range will use a familiar line-up of turbocharged petrol and diesel engines in four-cylinder and six-cylinder layouts.
+Hybrid and plug-in hybrid powertrains will form the basis of the most efficient combustion-engined models and the absence of tailpipes on development cars spotted earlier in the year support claims that an all-electric version is under development too.